Our Reader's Savings: $13,037,408

 Driving Around Without Insurance is Illegal

 Do not drive around without auto insurance, it is illegal.
 In fact, most auto insurance companies will not insure you if you are currently uninsured.
 They won't even give you a quote.
 This is why it is important that you never let your car insurance coverage lapse.
-Allstate and GEICO are probably the only companies who will still give you car insurance coverage if you are currently uninsured.
+Liberty Mutual is one of the very few companies which offer coverage if you are currently uninsured.

 crash18